yamagishi0824/rad-report-clustering/README.md

 ## License

-This project is released under the MIT License.
-Feel free to use, modify, and share.
+This repository's code is licensed under the MIT License.
+You are free to use, modify, and distribute this code as permitted by the terms of the MIT License.
+Please note that this project relies on third-party libraries and models (e.g., PyTorch, transformers), which may have their own licensing terms.
+By using this repository, you agree to comply with the licenses of any dependencies or models included or referenced in this project.

 ## Citation